String theory in twistor space and minimal tension holography: Introduction

-The goal of this paper is to address these conceptual issues and to provide a more natural starting point for this string theory.
-We will not answer all questions, but we shall make some progress.
+The goal of this paper is to address some of these conceptual issues and to provide a more convincing rationale for this string theory as a sigma model.
 Putting this string on a firm conceptual basis is important if we are to take this construction as a prototype for other examples, such as $AdS_5\times S^5$ \cite{Gaberdiel:2021qbb,Gaberdiel:2021jrv}.
+Without a clear understanding of the physical interpretation of the $k=1$ sigma model in its own right, a generalisation to $AdS_5\times S^5$ appears to be difficult, since there is no currently known analogue of the hybrid formalism which can be applied to \cite{Gaberdiel:2021qbb,Gaberdiel:2021jrv}.
 We shall begin with a brief summary of the $k=1$ string before summarising the results in this paper.
 More details of the $k=1$ string may be found in \cite{Eberhardt:2018ouy,Eberhardt:2019ywk,Dei:2020zui}.\\

 The sigma model is given by the hybrid formalism of \cite{Berkovits:1999im}, which consists of a WZW model of the superalgebra $\mathfrak{psu}(1,1|2)_1$, combined with a topologically twisted $T^4$, plus ghosts.
-The theory contains the usual $(b,c)$ ghosts associated to reparameterisation invariance, as well as a $\rho$-ghost, a linear dilaton with central charge $c = +28$.
+The ghost sector contains the usual $(b,c)$ ghosts associated to reparameterisation invariance, as well as a scalar field $\rho$ --- a linear dilaton with central charge $c = +28$.
 This WZW model can be rewritten in terms of free fields, as we shall outline in \S\ref{sec:twistor_sigma_model}, leading to the action

 The dots refer to the anti-holomorphic terms, as well as the (topologically twisted) $T^4$ fields. $(\omega_{\alpha},\lambda^{\alpha})$ are bosonic fields and $(\psi_A,\chi^A)$ are fermionic fields that we shall introduce in the main text.
-They are acted upon by a covariant derivative $\bar{D} = \bar{\p} + A$, which imposes a scaling constraint on the fields through the gauge field $A$.
+They are acted upon by a covariant derivative $\bar{D} = \bar{\p} + \tilde{A}$, which imposes a scaling constraint on the fields through the gauge field $\tilde{A}$.
 We will often bosonise the $(b,c)$ ghosts as $b = e^{-i\sigma}$ and $c = e^{i\sigma}$.
 The holomorphic BRST current is of the form

-where the dots refer to the compact terms and any ghost contributions for the scaling constraint.
-As one might expect, $\mathcal{T}$ is the stress tensor, whilst $\mathcal{Q} = (\chi)^2\mathcal{D}\omega$, for a projective measure $\mathcal{D}\omega$ --- see \eqref{eq:Q}.
-We aim to clarify the details of this sigma model in the main text.\\